-115. The supervisor will wish to be satisfied that intermediaries have robust procedures in place to identify and manage conflicts of interests.
+117. The supervisor should be satisfied that intermediaries have robust procedures in place to identify and manage conflicts of interests.

-European Union: The EU Insurance Distribution Directive (IDD) cover the distribution of not only nonplife and life insurance products, reinsurance products, but also insurance-based investment products (IBIPs).
+European Union: The European Union's Insurance Distribution Directive cover the distribution of not only non-life and life insurance products, reinsurance products, but also insurance-based investment products (IBIPs).
 One of its main objectives is to strengthen consumer protection.
 It includes new requirements with regards to conflicts of interests.
 For all products, insurance distributors will have to act honestly, fairly and professionally in accordance with the best interests of their customers.
 Before the conclusion of the contract, consumers will be provided with clear information about the professional status of the person selling the insurance product and about the nature of remuneration which he will receive.
-For IBIPS, the Directive contains additional requirements: Intermediaries and undertakings have to take (proportionate) arrangements to prevent conflicts of interest from adversely affecting the interests of their customers and must take steps to identify conflicts of interest.
-If the arrangements taken are insufficient to ensure that the risk of damage will be prevented, there is a requirement for disclosure of the general nature or sources of conflicts of interest to be made in good time before the conclusion of the contract.
+For the insurance-based investment products, the Directive contains additional requirements: Intermediaries and undertakings have to take (proportionate) arrangements to prevent conflicts of interest from adversely affecting the interests of their customers and must take steps to identify conflicts of interest.